ShellWen/open-keychain-reborn/README.md

 ### Bouncy Castle

-OpenKeychain uses a forked version with some small changes.
+OpenKeychainReborn uses a forked version with some small changes.
 These changes will been sent to Bouncy Castle.

 see
 * Fork: https://github.com/open-keychain/bouncycastle